-Sidd Chopra is a software developer, entrepreneur, certified project management professional, author, award-winning speaker and the CIO of a medical practice.
+Sidd Chopra is an entrepreneur, veteran IT professional, author, award-winning speaker and the CIO of a medical practice.

 In his career, he developed critical systems for the Neurotoxicology Department of the U.S. Environmental Protection Agency, SAS Institute, the U.S. Army, and several Fortune 100 companies.
 He was a finalist in a national public speaking contest and, in 1999, Toastmasters International awarded him the Distinguished Toastmaster Award, its highest award.
 In 2010, the Project Management Institute (PMI) Global declared him a Subject Matter Expert.
 He is a founding member of the Indus Entrepreneur (TiE) Carolinas.
 He served 6 years on a Strategic Advisory Board at N.C.
 State University and currently serves on an advisory board at Wake Technical Community College.
 In his quest to understand and reinvent the science of presentations, he has worked with over 100 leading scientists, inventors, investors, professional public speakers, top military generals, thought leaders and government officials to develop cutting edge systems to make presentations more efficient, effective and reliable.
 He has traveled to over 35 countries on six continents.

 Here are some highlights:

 - Created a presentation prep report for Apple Co-founder, Steve Wozniak

 - Reviewed a presentation slide deck for author Dr. Deepak Chopra